elliotwutingfeng/NUSCSMODS/_posts/CS3237/2020-08-26-cs3237-lecture-3-neural-networks.md

 - In NN Optimiser are algo that derive the best set of parameter values that minimise the loss function

 #### Overfitting
+When the model only react well to the training data but not test data.

 - Data is Consist of two things
 	- Some sort of generator process where the input goes into
     - Noise

+Noise is what cause overfitting since noise is very specific to the data fitted in.

+> We can prevent this by having a simple model with fewer parameters or having more training data